PlumpMath/bank-ocr/README.md

 # bank-ocr

-Your manager has reently purchased a machine that assists in reading letters and faxes sent in by branch offices.
+Your manager has recently purchased a machine that assists in reading letters and faxes sent in by branch offices.
 The machine scans the paper documents, and produces a file with a number of entries.
 You will write a program to parse this file.